-- Creative skills: band name & identity; stage presence; zine making; designing and making your very own band logo and t-shirt
+Creative skills: band name & identity; stage presence; zine making; designing and making your very own band logo and t-shirt

 Programming may include out trips.
-We have previously visited the martial arts studio Crusher Combat Sports to try a new activity, learn new skills and explore our boundaries; Third Space (formerly the UVSS Women’s Centre) for workshops and to learn about their resources; and CFUV 101.9 FM Radio to be interviewed on-air and play some music selected from their library.
+We have previously visited: the martial arts studio at Crusher Combat Sports to try a new activity, learn new skills and explore our boundaries; Third Space (formerly the UVSS Women’s Centre) for workshops and to learn about their resources; and CFUV 101.9 FM Radio to be interviewed on-air and play some music selected from their library.

 Do I need to bring my own instrument or anything else?